pcdshub/solid-attenuator/docs/source/algorithm.rst

     a.
 For desired transmission within
        ``t_all_diamond_inserted <= t_des <= 1.0``, the algorithm will have
        pretty much gotten the requested transmission as close as needed.
+The algorithm will have chosen the "floor" configuration, favoring going under the desired transmission.
+This is important for a possible future scenario where any diamond filters are out of commission (stuck in the out position due to hardware failure, damaged, etc).
     b.
 For desired transmission ``0 <= t_des < t_all_diamond_inserted``, the
        algorithm will have already selected all diamond filters.
 There's more left to do in the second round as we can still get closer to ``t_des``,